N-VenkataSaiKrishna/SQL-PROJECTS/README.md

 •	And also discovered how many people got vaccinated.

-# Data Wrangling and Data Cleaning project using Nashville housing dataset.
+# Data Cleaning project using Nashville housing dataset.
+MS SQL Data Cleaning project using Nashville housing dataset